-- declspec attributes

-- Support for ELF sections that contain the legacy SHF_COMDEF ELF section flag has been deprecated.

-- --reloc armlink option.

-- Linking without armlink --base_platform, with a scatter file that contains the RELOC load region attribute, has been deprecated. - armclang inline assembler and integrated assembler support for the Speculative Store Bypass Safe (SSBS) register and instructions in the AArch64 state.
+- declspec attributes - Support for ELF sections that contain the legacy SHF_COMDEF ELF section flag is deprecated. - --reloc armlink option. - Linking without the armlink option --base_platform and with a scatter file that contains the RELOC load region attribute is deprecated. - armclang inline assembler and integrated assembler support for the SSBS register and instructions in the AArch64 state.